fethalen/Patchwork/README.md

 ### Quick installation

 We are currently working on a Conda build.
-In the future, the user will be able to install the programming by running `conda install -c bioconda patchwork`.
+In the future, the user will be able to install this program by running `conda install -c bioconda patchwork`.
 Until then, please refer to [these instructions](https://github.com/fethalen/Patchwork/wiki/4.-Installation) for installing from source.
 It is now also possible to [install